 your conversion rate.

 Due to limited resources, it may not be possible for you to optimize every webpage on your site.
-In this occasion, you need to point out the potential of webpages (that are performing bad but can be significantly improved), the importance of webpages (that are getting high traffic but have lowest conversion rate), and the easiness of making a change in those pages.
-Then, you
+In this case, you need to point out the potential of webpages (that are performing bad but can be significantly improved), the importance of webpages (that are getting high traffic but have the lowest conversion rate), and the ease of making a changes in those pages.

-A/B testing usually fits changes for CRO operations due to its simplicity.
+A/B testing usually allows changes for CRO operations due to its simplicity.
 However, if you want to make multiple changes on a page, and you want to test each combination separately, then the multivariate test would be more appropriate.

-Now, you can conclude from your test results.
-By considering the possible outcomes (cost, human resource, customer insights) of applying or not the suggestions of the test, you would have a new perspective on how to optimize website conversion rate.
+Now, you can conclude your test results.
+By considering the possible outcomes (cost, human resource, customer insights) of applying (or not) the suggestions of the test, you will have a new perspective on how to optimize website conversion rate.

 An expertly planned, good-designed CRO process helps you to identify improvements and implement optimization operations to get higher conversions, and relatively more revenue.